Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. The Approach of Darkness:
-- The chapter begins with a sense of impending doom as the White Walkers and their army of wights march towards the realm.
+- Continue with a sense of impending doom as the White Walkers and their army of wights march towards the realm.
 - Characters, including Jon Snow, Daenerys Targaryen, Arya Stark, and Bran Stark, prepare for the battle ahead, each with their own roles and responsibilities.
 2. Desperate Struggle:
 - The chapter switches between the perspectives of key characters, showcasing their individual experiences and contributions during the battle.